-As with the Debt Service Ratio, there was an increase in Total Borrowings due to Council taking up two (2) loans under the Local Infrastructure Renewal Scheme.
-The ratio gradually drops from 2015/16 onwards as Council is paying off the loans.
-Interest on the loans are subsidised by between 3% and 4% by the NSW Government which means that Council is effectively paying an interest rate below or roughly per inflation for these loans.
+As per the debt service ratio above, there was an increase in total due to Council taking up two LIRS loans under the LIRS scheme which provides subsidised loans to Councils to replace infrastructure assets and the Quarry Loan.
+Subsequently, the ratio gradually drops from 2015/16 onwards as Council is paying off the loans.
+Interest on the LIRS loans are subsidised by between 3% and 4% by the State Government meaning Council is effectively paying an interest rate below or roughly per inflation for these loans.